codepath/android_guides/Managing-Threads-and-Custom-Services.md

 | `Looper`    | Loop that queues and sends `Runnable` or `Message` objects to a `Handler` |
 | `MessageQueue` | Stores the list of `Runnable` or `Message` objects dispatched by the `Looper` |

-For a more detailed description of these terms, check out this [excellent post on the subject](http://codetheory.in/android-handlers-runnables-loopers-messagequeue-handlerthread/).
+Note that often these objects are primarily used within the context of higher-order abstractions such as `AsyncTask`, `HandlerThread` and `ThreadPoolExecutor`.
+For a more detailed description of these basic building blocks, check out this [excellent post on the subject](http://codetheory.in/android-handlers-runnables-loopers-messagequeue-handlerthread/).

 ## Custom Services